The internet has brought the world to your fingertips. But it also brings all sorts of security threats.

 The whole point of installing security software is to improve your defenses against computer viruses.
 But what can you do if the very tool that‘s supposed to save you ends up going rogue?

 You see, cybercriminals have found a new way to commit internet fraud: rogue security software.
-This is a type of malicious software designed to mislead you into believing you have network security issues, that there’s a computer virus installed on their computer, or your security measures aren’t up-to-date.
+This is a type of malicious software designed to mislead you into believing you have network security issues, that there’s a computer virus installed on your computer, or that your security measures aren’t up-to-date.

 These programs try to manipulate the user into installing or updating user security settings by asking them to either download a program to remove the alleged viruses or shell out money to purchase the tool.
 Both cases can lead to actual malware getting installed on your computer.